-After you enroll, we’ll email or mail you a confirmation letter.
+After you enroll, we’ll send you confirmation of your enrollment.
 That has basic information about your order, such as the names of those enrolled from your household, your rooming selection and payment information.

-If you purchased airfare with us, we’ll email or mail you a separate packet of information that has all your airfare details.
+If you purchased airfare with us, we’ll send you a separate packet of information that has all your airfare details.

 If you have an online account with us, you can access all your trip information as soon as it’s available.
 If you don’t have a Road Scholar online account, why not create one now?

 We ask you to provide some personal information and preferences so we can best prepare for your program, such as dietary restrictions and emergency contact information.
 You can provide this information under "Personal Information" and "Your Preferences," found in the Upcoming Trips section of your online Road Scholar account.
 The sooner you fill out your form, the better prepared we’ll be.

 Some programs may also require trip-specific information.
 If we need anything more from you, we will contact you to request it.